HL7/crmi-ig/input/pages/artifact-repository-service.md

     11. SHOULD support include-components parameter
     12. SHOULD support include-dependencies parameter

-3. SHOULD support library Metadata searches:
-    1. date: Returning all libraries matching the given date
-    2. effective: Returning all libraries matching the given effectivePeriod
-    3. jurisdiction: Returning all libraries matching the given jurisdiction
-    4. context: Returning all libraries with a use context value matching the given context
-    5. context-type: Returning all libraries with a use context type matching the given context type
-    6. context-type-quantity: Returning all libraries with a use context quantity or range matching the given quantity
-    7. context-type-value: Returning all libraries with a given use context type and value
-    8. topic: Returning all libraries matching the given topic

-4. MAY support library RelatedArtifact searches:
-    1. composed-of: Returning all libraries that have the given artifact as a component
-    2. depends-on: Returning all libraries that have the given artifact as a dependency
-    3. derived-from: Returning all libraries that are derived from the given artifact
-    4. successor: Returning all libraries that have the given artifact as a successor
-    5. predecessor: Returning all libraries that have the given artifact as a predecessor

-#### Measures

-A PublishableMeasureRepository:

-1. SHALL support measure packaging: [Measure/$package](OperationDefinition-Measure-package.html) operation
-    1. SHALL support the url parameter
-    2. SHALL support the version parameter
-    3. SHOULD support the offset parameter
-    4. SHOULD support the count parameter
-    5. SHOULD support system-version parameter (overrides code system versions specified in the manifest)
-    6. SHOULD support check-system-version parameter (overrides code system versions specified in the manifest)
-    7. SHOULD support force-system-version parameter (overrides code system versions specified in the manifest)
-    8. SHOULD support manifest parameter (provides a reference to a manifest to be used for the packaging)

-2. SHALL support measure requirements analysis: [Measure/$data-requirements](OperationDefinition-Measure-data-requirements.html) operation
-    1. SHALL support the id parameter
-    2. SHALL support the url parameter
-    3. SHALL support the version parameter
-    4. SHALL support the identifier parameter
-    5. SHOULD support the expression parameter
-    6. SHOULD support the parameters parameter
-    7. SHOULD support system-version parameter (overrides code system versions specified in the manifest)
-    8. SHOULD support check-system-version parameter (overrides code system versions specified in the manifest)
-    9. SHOULD support force-system-version parameter (overrides code system versions specified in the manifest)
-    10. SHOULD support manifest parameter (provides a reference to a manifest to be used for the packaging)
-    11. SHOULD support include-components parameter
-    12. SHOULD support include-dependencies parameter

-3. SHOULD support measure Metadata searches:
-    1. date: Returning all measures matching the given date
-    2. effective: Returning all measures matching the given effectivePeriod
-    3. jurisdiction: Returning all measures matching the given jurisdiction
-    4. context: Returning all measures with a use context value matching the given context
-    5. context-type: Returning all measures with a use context type matching the given context type
-    6. context-type-quantity: Returning all measures with a use context quantity or range matching the given quantity
-    7. context-type-value: Returning all measures with a given use context type and value
-    8. topic: Returning all measures matching the given topic

-4. MAY support library RelatedArtifact searches:
-    1. composed-of: Returning all measures that have the given artifact as a component
-    2. depends-on: Returning all measures that have the given artifact as a dependency
-    3. derived-from: Returning all measures that are derived from the given artifact
-    4. successor: Returning all measures that have the given artifact as a successor
-    5. predecessor: Returning all measures that have the given artifact as a predecessor

-#### MeasureReports

-A PublishableMeasureRepository:

-1. MAY support representation of test cases using the [CRMITestCase](StructureDefinition-test-case-crmi.html) profile.

-1. MAY support retrieval of test cases by server-specific id through the MeasureReport/read interaction

-1. MAY support searching of test cases by the `measure` search parameter

-1. MAY support including test cases in measure packages.

-1. MAY support test case packaging: [MeasureReport/$package](OperationDefinition-MeasureReport-package.html) operation

-### Authoring Measure Repository

-The AuthoringMeasureRepository capability statement defines additional capabilities that are required to support content authoring workflows in a shared environment.
+3. SHOULD support artifact Metadata searches:
+    1. date: Returning all artifacts matching the given date
+    2. effective: Returning all artifacts matching the given effectivePeriod
+    3. jurisdiction: Returning all artifacts matching the given jurisdiction
+    4. context: Returning all artifacts with a use context value matching the given context
+    5. context-type: Returning all artifacts with a use context type matching the given context type
+    6. context-type-quantity: Returning all artifacts with a use context quantity or range matching the given quantity
+    7. context-type-value: Returning all artifacts with a given use context type and value
+    8. topic: Returning all artifacts matching the given topic

+4. MAY support artifact RelatedArtifact searches:
+    1. composed-of: Returning all artifacts that have the given artifact as a component
+    2. depends-on: Returning all artifacts that have the given artifact as a dependency
+    3. derived-from: Returning all artifacts that are derived from the given artifact
+    4. successor: Returning all artifacts that have the given artifact as a successor
+    5. predecessor: Returning all artifacts that have the given artifact as a predecessor

+### Authoring Artifact Repository

+The AuthoringArtifactRepository capability statement defines additional capabilities that are required to support content authoring workflows in a shared environment.
 For systems that do not exchange in progress content, or support external review/approval processes, these capabilities are not required to be exposed.

-The [CRMIAuthoringMeasureRepository](CapabilityStatement-authoring-measure-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.
+The [CRMIAuthoringArtifactRepository](CapabilityStatement-authoring-artifact-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.

-#### Libraries

-An AuthoringMeasureRepository:

-1. SHALL support [**Submit**](#submit): Post a new library in _draft_ status
-2. SHALL support [**Revise**](#revise): Update an existing library in _draft_ status
-3. SHOULD support [**Withdraw**](#withdraw): Delete a _draft_ library
-4. SHOULD support [**Review**](#review): Review and provide comments on an existing library (regardless of status)
-5. SHOULD support [**Approve**](#approve): Approve and provide comments on an existing library (regardless of status)
-6. SHALL support [**Publish**](#publish): Post a new library with _active_ status
-7. SHALL support [**Release**](#release): Update an existing _draft_ library to _active_
-8. SHOULD support [**Retire**](#retire): Post an update that sets status to _retired_ on an existing _active_ library
-9. SHOULD support [**Archive**](#archive): Delete a _retired_ library

-#### Measures
+#### Artifacts

-An AuthoringMeasureRepository:
+For each type of artifact supported, an AuthoringMeasureRepository:

-1. SHALL support [**Submit**](#submit): Post a new measure in _draft_ status
+1. SHALL support [**Submit**](#submit): Post a new artifact in _draft_ status
-2. SHALL support [**Revise**](#revise): Update an existing measure in _draft_ status
+2. SHALL support [**Revise**](#revise): Update an existing artifact in _draft_ status
-3. SHOULD support [**Withdraw**](#withdraw): Delete a _draft_ measure
+3. SHOULD support [**Withdraw**](#withdraw): Delete a _draft_ artifact
-4. SHOULD support [**Review**](#review): Review and provide comments on an existing measure (regardless of status)
+4. SHOULD support [**Review**](#review): Review and provide comments on an existing artifact (regardless of status)
-5. SHOULD support [**Approve**](#approve): Approve and provide comments on an existing measure (regardless of status)
+5. SHOULD support [**Approve**](#approve): Approve and provide comments on an existing artifact (regardless of status)
-6. SHALL support [**Publish**](#publish): Post a new measure with _active_ status
+6. SHALL support [**Publish**](#publish): Post a new artifact with _active_ status
-7. SHALL support [**Release**](#release): Update an existing _draft_ measure to _active_
+7. SHALL support [**Release**](#release): Update an existing _draft_ artifact to _active_
-8. SHOULD support [**Retire**](#retire): Post an update that sets status to _retired_ on an existing _active_ measure
+8. SHOULD support [**Retire**](#retire): Post an update that sets status to _retired_ on an existing _active_ artifact
-9. SHOULD support [**Archive**](#archive): Delete a _retired_ measure
+9. SHOULD support [**Archive**](#archive): Delete a _retired_ artifact